 - Before you quit your job build your network.
-Once you start your own business you have to get paying customers fast.
-The larger your network the easier it will be to sign your first customers.
+Once you start your own business, you have to get paying customers fast.
+The more extensive your network, the easier it will be to sign your first customers.

 - Be realistic about your income.
 You know how much money you need to pay your bills.
 You have to have enough money to bridge you from employee to entrepreneur.
 You will realize that everything takes longer and costs more than you thought in the beginning.
 You have to have enough capital to make the transition.

 - Learn new skills.
 If you are a designer and you want to start your own web design business, you have to have a strategy to get customers.
 If you haven’t been dealing with selling in your job, you have to learn how to sell websites.

 - Is your spouse on board?
 Starting a business is hard even with the full support of your loved ones.
 You will fail if your spouse is not on board.

 Also, think of the types of businesses to start.